-That only the physical is real and so what isn’t physical can’t be real is the sort of circular logic that science warns us against.
-To assume an answer then prove it using that assumption is illogical.
-We know that quantum entities aren’t physical because they appear and disappear in physically impossible ways, tunnel through physically impassable barriers, ignore the speed of light limit on physical interactions and superpose in physically impossible ways, e.g. quantum theory describes currents going both ways round a circuit at once, which never happens in the physical world.
-But that quantum waves aren’t physical doesn’t mean they don’t exist nor does that we can’t see something mean we can’t study it, e.g. we study gravity but we can’t see it.
+To assume that only the physical is real so what isn’t physical can’t be real is the sort of circular logic science warns us against.
+It is illogical to assume an answer then prove it by that assumption.
+Yet it is true that quantum entities aren’t physical because they appear and disappear in physically impossible ways, tunnel through physically impassable barriers, ignore the speed of light limit on physical interactions and superpose in physically impossible ways, e.g. quantum theory describes currents going both ways round a circuit at once, which can’t happen in physical reality.
+But that quantum waves aren’t physical doesn’t mean they don’t exist or that we can’t study them, as we study gravity that we can’t see physically.
 To expect the quantum “hardware” that creates physical reality to follow the rules of what it creates makes no sense.
-The qubit of quantum processing is not the bit of physical processing for this reason.
+The qubit of quantum processing is unlike the bit of physical processing for this reason.

 That what isn’t physical doesn’t exist is an assumption not a fact.
 And that science can’t study what it can’t see is untrue, as quantum theory testifies.
 Quantum realism, that the quantum world creates the physical world, is both logically possible and scientifically acceptable, so this option is now explored.